Gemas railway station

-As part of the Seremban–Gemas double tracking and electrification, the tracks were realigned and a new station building was built adjacent to the old station building.
+As part of the Seremban–Gemas double tracking and electrification project, the tracks were realigned and a new station building was built adjacent to the old station building.
 The old station building, platforms and a section of the railway tracks have been spared demolition and preserved.
-The station is served by both, and was previously the only interchange station between Keretapi Tanah Melayu's ETS and Intercity train services.
+The station is served by both, and was previously the only interchange station between Keretapi Tanah Melayu's KTM ETS and KTM Intercity train services.